La chemise en chambray selvedge

 Read time 1

 On one side, chambray, a light and generous material.
-On the other, “selvedge”, a word that connoisseurs and neophytes alike use, an implicit guarantee of know-how.
-We were inspired by the chambray worn by Marlon Brando and Serge Gainsbourg, which will patina over time to become a unique piece.
+On the other, "selvedge", a word that connoisseurs and neophytes alike have on their lips, an implicit guarantee of know-how.
+We were inspired by the chambray worn by Marlon Brando and Serge Gainsbourg, which will acquire a patina over time to become a unique piece.

 An exceptional piece, made accessible.

-We wanted to pay tribute to this rare know-how, by making visible the edging obtained during weaving.
-On the pocket, a raw edge, cut directly from the fabric, without adding seams.
-On the reinforcement ribs, the solidity of the edging prevents any risk of tearing at this location.
+We wanted to pay tribute to this rare know-how by making the edging obtained during weaving visible.
+On the pocket, a raw edge, cut directly into the fabric, without adding seams.
+On the reinforcement swallows, the strength of the edging avoids any risk of tearing at this point.

 I want this shirt